 The math isn't perfect.
 Theoretically you could have five ogres and a troll instead of two ogres, a troll, and two bugbears.
 That's certainly a harder battle but it still falls within the guidelines.

 The challenge of any encounter in Dungeons & Dragons cannot be easily measured or quantified.
 The above system and that within the Dungeon Master's Guide doesn't guarentee a predictable outcome.
 There are too many variables to know how any battle is really going to go.
 Some of these include variance between monsters at the same challenge rating, the class mixture of characters, the particular spells a character group has access to, who wins initiative, circumstantial or environmental considerations, and the skills and proficiency of the players.
 Whether a group is fully rested or worn down will have a huge effect on how easily they can overcome the next battle.

 Thus, all systems to determine the difficulty of an encounter in 5e will lack precision.

-Due to the complexity of the encounter building rules in the D&D 5e Dungeon Master's Guide and the lack of precision in any encounter building system, we aim for a faster system that gives dungeon masters loose guidelines to balance encounters while acknowledging that the actual difficulty will still vary.
+Due to the complexity of the encounter building rules in the Dungeon Master's Guide and the lack of precision in any encounter building system, we aim for the guidelines above that gives dungeon masters loose guidelines to balance encounters while acknowledging that the actual difficulty will still vary.

 There's a good reason the Dungeon Master's Guide has two tables we must cross reference to put together an encounter.
 Regardless of the individual power of a monster, the difficulty goes up every time we add another combatant to the battle field.
 Regardless of how hard they swing a sword, two knights get twice as many actions as one.